 We knew what we wanted it to look like but seeing our vision go from paper to reality is beyond exciting.

 There’s a video with a complete tour of the inside and outside of Minnie that you can check out on our YouTube channel (link at the end of the post).
+We are also offering a 2D floor plan of our cargo trailer conversion.
+Check out the link at the end of the post.

 Let’s start at the beginning…